prestononeal/addr2line-js/README.md

 # Addr2lineJs

+An addr2line web app.
+Upload your elf file, provide some text, and this app will translate your addresses on the spot.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

-## Development server
+## Set-up development server
+1. Install npm
+2. Install and start MongoDB

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+3. Run `npm start` for a dev server.
+Navigate to `http://localhost:3000/`

 ## Code scaffolding